 A mindful practice involves focusing inwards, acknowledging your thoughts and emotions, being aware of where you are and what you are doing, and moving your mind towards positivity.

-If you are curious about beginning a mindful practice, you should consider the following: What is mindfulness for me?
-Do you want to be more relaxed and happy?
-Do you want to focus on your family or loved ones more?
-Do you want to learn how to let go of your workplace stress and enjoy family time or make time for personal hobbies?
+If you are curious about beginning a mindful practice, consider the following: What is mindfulness for me?
+Do I want to be more relaxed and happy?
+Want to focus on your family or loved ones more?
+Learn how to let go of your workplace stress and enjoy family time or make time for personal hobbies?
 Do you want to become more connected to yourself and your feelings?

 However, if you are interested in a meditation practice, you could try connecting with a meditation guide near you.
 If you want a free session, try one of the many apps that guide you through meditation.
 This is free, easy to begin today, and requires no equipment or special gear.
 You might also be interested in reading our posts on An Easy Guided Morning Meditation or Vedic Meditation for Beginners.